 We’ve seen modern cities grapple with historic, seemingly never-ending droughts before.
 That, unfortunately, is nothing new.

-But the situation now unfolding in Cape Town, South Africa, is something new: a major city — a thriving global tourism destination, at that — on the cusp on running dry with no signs of relief in sight.
+But the situation now unfolding in Cape Town, South Africa, is something new: a major city — a thriving global tourism destination, at that — on the cusp on running dry.

-For the 3.7 million-some residents in metro Cape Town, South Africa’s oldest and second most populous urban area, "Day Zero" — the date the city’s depleted reservoirs are expected to officially hit empty — is inching forward at an alarming speed.
-Day Zero was initially calculated to occur on April 22.
-But on Feb.
-5, city officials pushed the date forward to May 11.
-If that date holds, Cape Town will become the first major city on the planet to run out of useable drinking water.
+For the 3.7 million-some residents in metro Cape Town, South Africa’s oldest and second most populous urban area, "Day Zero" — the date the city’s depleted reservoirs are expected to officially hit empty — looms ominously.
+Day Zero was initially calculated to occur on April 22, although it has been periodically pushed back due to rain and water-saving measures.
+In April, city officials pushed the date back to 2019 — with one major caveat.
+Residents must main current water restrictions (50 liters per person per day).

 With no water running through their taps, H2O-seeking residents will be forced to rely on 200 or so municipal water collection points that will be spread throughout the city.
 (Some trial distribution sites have been up and running for months now.)
 Secured by armed guards, the 24/7 rationing sites will allocate a daily allotment of 25 liters, or 6.6 gallons, per person.
 Residents requiring more than that are on their own.
 Twenty liters of water per day is the bare minimum for a person to maintain proper health and hygiene per World Health Organization standards.